griffithlab/genviz.org/_posts/0001-07-01-ProteinPaint.md

 {% include question.html question="Get a hint!" answer='You should be able to do almost exactly what we did with VHL, but for <i>KRAS</i> instead'%}

+Advanced exercise.
+Identify a set of variants from your own gene for a single gene.
+Repeat the exercise above using these variants.
+If they are not human variants, it may be possible to first identify the closest human ortholog, and second to do "lift over"" of the coordinates.

+{% include question.html question="Get a hint!" answer='Depending on the form of the variants, some different kind of parsing and reformatting may be needed.
+If you need to convert the variants from one species to another you will learn more about tools for identifying orthologs and performing liftovers in later sections of this workshop.
+You may want to come back to this exercise...'%}